Captioning Audio & Video

 NOTE: WVU is not endorsing any of the companies listed on this page.
 Please do your own research and choose the vendor that works best for you.

-Caption Access and VITAC require customers to submit a quote for service.
+VITAC requires customers to submit a quote for service.
 Once you have a quote, submit the quote to Procurement Contracting and Payment Services (PCPS) as a requisition via email: PCPS@mail.wvu.edu.
 PCPS will follow up with instructions whereupon you can later do business with the vendor.
 Going the requisition route may benefit you if you have a large amount of content to caption.

 In addition to the vendors above, WVU’s Office of Accessibility Services will transcribe videos as a free service.
 Please note they offer this service at their own discretion and do not guarantee a turnaround time.
 This service is done during periods of free time by their transcribers.
 They prioritize videos for academic coursework first and reserve the right to decline your request.
 To request to have a video captioned by the Office of Accessibility Services, please use their Custom Closed Captioning Request Form.